Yuqee/learning_flask/log.md

 ## Date: Jun 3, 2023

 1. `pip install flask` in **terminal** to intall *flask*
-2. Create a new file named *app.py* in this directory.
-The content is as follows:
+2. Create a new file named *app.py* in this directory. `git commit -m 'd01v01'`The content is as follows:
 ```python
 from flask import Flask